Souravius1234/Souravius1234/README.md

 Hello there!

-I am Sourav Ghosh, an Aerospace Engineer from India　and a graduate student at Department of Aeronautics and Astronautics, The University of Tokyo.
+I am Sourav Ghosh, an Aerospace Engineer from India　and a graduate student at the Intelligent Space Systems Laboratory, the Department of Aeronautics and Astronautics, The University of Tokyo.
-My focus study areas include Astrodynamics, Aerodynamics, Plasma Flow Simulations, Embedded Systems and Robotics.
+My focus study areas include Astrodynamics, Estimation theory, Object Tracking, and Optimization.
+I have also worked on Aerodynamics, Plasma Flow Simulations, Embedded Systems and Robotics in the past.

-I don't know what else to write here lol, so I'm gonna leave it like this for now.
-I'll be adding more codes here, and hopefully make them open-source at some point.
-Have a great day/night ahead.
-Thanks for dropping by my profile.
+Feel free to reach out to me on my socials linked below!

 ![Sourav's GitHub stats](https://github-readme-stats.vercel.app/api?username=souravius1234&show_icons=true&theme=tokyonight)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=souravius1234&layout=donut&theme=tokyonight)](https://github.com/souravius1234/github-readme-stats)